 “Cash Waterfall Mechanism” refers to the distribution of revenues from the sale of electricity proportionately among the different market players in the energy sector.
 A distribution order of these items is as follows: operating costs, capital expenditures, debt service, corporate tax, preferred equity, common equity.

 Floating Storage and Regasification Units (FSRUs) are multi-function vessels that combine LNG storage and built-in regasification systems onboard a ship or barge.
 FSRUs can receive LNG directly from conventional and large ships, storing it in insulated tanks, and can convert the LNG back into natural gas when needed.

-A Transmission System Operator (TSO) is an entity entrusted at the national or regional level with the bulk transmission of electric power on the main high-voltage networks.Ali Taha political scientist and researcher at LCPS.
-He is involved in research focusing on areas such as public policy, governance, political participation, and energy.
-He is also involved in writing government monitors, organizing a series of educational webinars, as well as supervising LCPS’ Legislative Tracker an interactive online tool that allows users to explore different insights into the policy-making agenda of the Lebanese government.
-Prior to his work at LCPS, Ali worked as a program director at Delegations for Dialogue, and for three years was involved in facilitating research in conflict zones and tumultuous countries.
-He holds an MSc in international relations from the University of Amsterdam, specializing in energy politics, and a BA in political science/international affairs from the Lebanese American University.
+A Transmission System Operator (TSO) is an entity entrusted at the national or regional level with the bulk transmission of electric power on the main high-voltage networks.Ali Taha is a political scientist and researcher at LCPS.
+His research focuses on public policy, governance, and energy.
+He is also involved in writing “The Government Monitor” series, organizing educational webinars, and supervising the LCPS Legislative Tracker, an interactive online tool that allows users to analyze the policy-making agenda of the Lebanese government.
+Prior to LCPS, Ali worked as a program director at Delegations for Dialogue, facilitating research in conflict zones.
+He holds an MSc in International Relations from the University of Amsterdam, specializing in energy politics, and a BA in Political Science/International Affairs from the Lebanese American University.